 Association strengthening is at the core of NAFAKA’s activities.
 Associations link individual farmers horizontally, allowing them to take advantage of economies of scale while providing a platform for engagement in commercial market activities.
 Additionally, on the project level, NAFAKA strengthens local partners to meet the demands of value chain actors.
 NAFAKA will provide these local entities with tailored trainings to strengthen the technical, administrative and financial capacity of the local service providers.

-The NAFAKA project has nine subcontractors, each of whom bring value and experience to the team.
+The NAFAKA project has nine subcontractors, each of which bring value and experience to the team.

 Farm Input Promotions-Africa (FIPS); Rural and Urban Development Initiative (RUDI); Mtandao wa Vikundi vya Wakulima Tanzania (MVIWATA); Match Maker Associates (MMA)